ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

  * Integer - format examples `12345`, `-12345`
  * Float - format examples `1234e-3`
  * String - format example `abcde`

+* Special Fields

+  * Duration, et.al - > time is in SECONDS !!!!

 * GoldenCheetah Symbols
  * Names of GoldenCheetah metrics which can be used on formulas (most, but not all field are supported yet - e.g. there is no support for Date or Time fields in formulas)